-Even if the foreclosure process has already started, a mortgage company must stop the sheriff's sale if you applied for a loan modification or other option after the sale is scheduled but at least 7 business days before the sale happens.
-But if you plan to apply for a loan modification, do not wait until the last minute.
+Even if the foreclosure process has already started, a mortgage company must stop the sheriff's sale if you apply for a loan modification or other option at least 7 business days before the sale is scheduled to happen.
+But if you plan to apply for a loan modification, don't wait until the last minute.
 Send all the paperwork to the mortgage company as soon as you can.
+Call the Home Ownership Center at (651) 659-9336 in the metro or 1-(866) 462-6466 outside the metro for help getting a loan modification.

 What does the mortgage company HAVE TO do before the foreclosure sale?
 Before a mortgage company can sell your home at a sheriff's sale, it must:

-- tell you in writing of any available loan modification or other option that could help you lower your payments or keep your home. - help you understand what documents the mortgage company needs in order to review your application for help.

-- review a submitted application and decide if you qualify for help, and if you do, it must give you the chance to accept the loan modification or other option for help. - give you the chance to appeal if the mortgage company denies your application for help.
+- tell you in writing of any available loan modification or other option that could help you lower your payments or keep your home. - help you understand what documents the mortgage company needs in order to review your application for help. - review a submitted application and decide if you qualify for help, and if you do, it must give you the chance to accept the loan modification or other option for help. - give you the chance to appeal if the mortgage company denies your application for help.